 The results of the secondment are presented at the German Physical Society annual conference from 26 March to 31 March 2023 on the campus of the Technical University Dresden.
 The conference was organized by the Condensed Matter Section of the society.

-Magnetic nanodevices display a wide variety of behaviours that resemble the properties of both neurons and synapses.
+Project description: Magnetic nanodevices display a wide variety of behaviours that resemble the properties of both neurons and synapses.
 Neuromorphic computing takes inspiration from the way the brain processes data to improve energy efficiency and computational power.
 For the development of these magnetic nanodevices, including spin-orbit torque memories (SOT-MRAM), magnetic SOT oscillators and resistance-switching-based memories, optimization of materials and interfaces is required.
 The project involves the fabrication and characterization of magnonic and spintronic heterostructures for application in magnetic nanodevices.

 From the point of view of materials science, basic studies of materials in large facilities will be carried out and from the applied point of view, systems with optimized properties of resistivity, generation/detection of spin currents and SOT efficiency will be worked on.

 Applicants should submit a CV, a list of publications, and a list of possible references to Dr. M. A. Laguna Marco (firstname.lastname@example.org) and Dr. Myriam H. Aguirre (email@example.com).

 Synthesis and optimization of thin-film nanomaterials.
 Manufacture of devices by lithography in a clean room: magnetic and electrical memories, oscillators.

 Structural characterization (performing XRR, XRD, and TEM Microscopy experiments), electrical and magnetic characterization.